IRS Form 8978 Instructions

 If this occurs, the IRS instructions state that the Form 8978 related to AAR adjustments should be completed first.
 After that, the numbers would be included on the subsequent Form 8978, and included in the ‘as previously reported’ numbers related to the audit adjustments.

-Each Form 8978 should have applicable lines completed, and the partner should add all the amounts on Line 14 (total increase/decrease to tax) from all the Forms 8978 and report the sum on the appropriate line of the tax return.
+Each Form 8978 should have applicable lines completed, and the passthrough partner should add all the additional amounts on Line 14 (total increase/decrease to tax) from all the Forms 8978 and report the sum on the appropriate line of the tax return.

 Line 1a: Total income per original return or as previously adjusted

 Enter the total income amount as shown on your original or amended return, or as adjusted by the IRS.
-Enter net negative amounts in parentheses.
+Enter net negative adjustment amounts in parentheses.

 Line 1b: Adjustments to income From Schedule A, Line 2, columns (a) through (d)